drew-harris/db-gui-team-1/README.md

     * The contents should be
     ```VITE_API_URL=http://localhost:8000```
     * More environment variables may need to be added later, especially for the backend.

+5. Build the project (First time only):
+   * Run `npm run build` in the root of the repo

-5. Start the development server:
+6. Start the development server:
     * Run `npm run dev` in the ***root*** of the repo to start both the frontend and backend development environments.
       * The website and server will update live when you make changes
       * The backend is located at http://localhost:8000